 Award nominee, Best Animated Short, Paris Film Festival, 2021.
 When a knight in shining armour refuses to rescue a princess from a tall tower, he unleashes an unusual sequence of events and ends up going on the strangest quest of his life.
 Meanwhile the castle’s servants set off on a quest of their own to help restore the knight to his former greatness.
 There are also evil flying giraffes dressed as monkeys.
 Written and directed by Brian Luff.

-Semi-finalist, International Moving Film Festival 2020, Official Selection, Screen Power Film Festival & Lift-Off Sessions 2020.
+Official Selection BCN Sports Film Festival Barcelona 2022.
+Three Honorable Mentions at film festivals in 2021.
+Semi-finalist, International Moving Film Festival 2020, Screen Power Film Festival & Lift-Off Sessions 2020.
 In the form of an animated short film, “Hobby” is a quirky little love poem, dedicated to the globally popular table top soccer game of Subbuteo.
 But the film goes beyond the hobby itself, and enters an odd fantasy world where Subbuteo teams feature the most unexpected players and celebrity participants.

 Brian Luff says: When I was a kid I spent hours playing Subbuteo with my dad and my school friends.
 Not that long afterwards, I found myself working as an editorial assistant for ITV Sport.
 While in that job I played in a fiercely competitive lunchtime Subbuteo league, along with various seasoned sports journalists, TV producers and former professional sportsmen.
 In more recent years I played Subbuteo with my own sons.
 When I heard that the game was being relaunched in 2020, I felt moved to write this little love poem to the “subbutiful” game, but the ensuing short film ended up by transporting me to some very weird and unexpected places.